 Talking about the most comprehensive collection of Krishnamurti’s true thoughts on Theosophy.
 Gathered by the Rishi Valley Study Centre (Working Paper #4, May 1995, Revised October 1996 by Hans and Radhika Herzberger).
-I argue, that theosophists and Theosophical Society members have to let go of Jiddu Krishnamurti, and trying to reconcile, or find a convergence of Krishnamurti’s thought and Theosophy.
-The theosophical orientation of his time was not the original Theosophical ideal.
+Contemporary students have to let go of Jiddu Krishnamurti, and trying to reconcile or find a convergence of Krishnamurti’s thought and Theosophy.
+The theosophical orientation of his time was not the original Theosophical system and mission.

 “Q: I have studied Theosophy very deeply and (…) I say that your wisdom is essentially the truth of Theosophy.
 JK: You may study profoundly all the Theosophical books; but your conception of wisdom is utterly false. (…) You gather dust from books and call it wisdom.
 I speak of a natural wisdom, beyond all books. (…) To me your theories are utterly valueless.”
 (Jiddu Krishnamurti, Adyar 29 Dec 1932)